 5. Emphasize the importance of internships

-- Employers look for experience on a student's resume and often hire from within their own internship programs.
+- Employers look for experience on a student's resume and often hire from within their own internship

 - Having a high GPA is not enough.

-- A strong letter of recommendation from an internship supervisor can often tip the scale of an important interview in their favor.
+- A strong letter of recommendation from an internship supervisor can often tip the scale of an important

 Part of experiencing college life is to be involved and active outside the classroom.
-Interpersonal and leadership skills-qualities valued by future employers-are often developed in extracurricular activities.
+Interpersonal and leadership skills, qualities valued by future employers, are often developed in extracurricular activities.

-7. Persuade your student to stay up-to-date with current events
+7. Persuade your student to stay up-to-date with current events.

 Employers will expect students to know what is happening around them.
 Buy your student a subscription to the New York Times or the Wall Street Journal.
 When he or she is home on break, discuss major world and business issues.

-8. Expose your student to the world of work
+8. Expose your student to the world of work.

-9. Teach the value of networking
+9. Teach the value of networking.

-Article provided by Thomas J. Denham at jobweb.com
+Information adapted from article by Thomas J. Denham at jobweb.com